How to Get Cast in an ‘Alien’ Production

-When Ridley Scott’s “Alien” debuted in 1979, it changed the game for sci-fi horror films.
-The extraterrestrial-themed movie, written by Dan O'Bannon and Ronald Shusett, transformed aliens into nightmares and cemented the careers of Sigourney Weaver and Tom Skeritt.
+When Ridley Scott’s “Alien” premiered in 1979, it changed the game for sci-fi horror.
+The extraterrestrial-themed movie, written by Dan O’Bannon and Ronald Shusett, transformed aliens into nightmares and cemented the careers of Sigourney Weaver and Tom Skerritt.
 With a legacy that includes numerous sequels, prequels, and spinoffs, the “Alien” franchise is a (supernatural) force to be reckoned with.
-And now, it's making its mark on the small screen with its first television series in the works for FX on Hulu.
+Now, it’s making its mark on the small screen with its first television series for FX on Hulu, “Alien: Earth,” which debuts August 12.

 For those hoping to land a role in an upcoming “Alien” production, we’re here to help.
 Let this guide be your go-to resource for insight into the casting process and advice on standing out during your audition.